xpert-ai/xpert/packages/server/README.md

 # ocap-server

-The basic server package for the ocap project.
+The basic server package for the projects.

 ## English